Naksh-Rathore/bl00dym4ry/README.md

 ## 🏆 Acknowledgments

 Thanks to all project contributors and the cybersecurity community for their contribution to creating a safer digital world!
+Especially for the idea of blood on the screen from the early 00s, when we discussed visual effects for viruses with virusmaker with nick "DES/29A" on the IRC channel.

 ```
    ██████╗ ██╗      ██████╗  ██████╗ ██████╗ ███╗   ███╗ █████╗ ██████╗ ██╗   ██╗